 - Forfeitures may also be issued for the following reason: Lack of field equipment, roster violations, player/team/coach/spectator misconduct, official’s decision.

-- All make up games will be held Easter weekend and Memorial Day weekend.
+- All make-up games will be held either on Easter weekend or Memorial Day weekend.

 Article 6 Section 7: Officials

 Officials are paid by the home team at their discretion.

 - All referees need to meet the following criteria: be PIAA certified or higher and at the very least have attended the leagues officiating clinic before the start of the season.

 - There should be 4 man crews for all games.
 A game can be played with a minimum of a 3 man crew.
 If there is less than 3 officials or no officials then the visiting team can declare the game a forfeit prior to the start of the game.